Hank Biasatti: Early baseball career

-In 1946, Biasatti began the baseball season as the starting first baseman for the Leafs in the International League.
+In 1946, Biasatti began the baseball season as the starting first baseman for the Maple Leafs in the International League.
 He was a good fielder but a poor hitter, and lost the starting job.
 He was assigned to the Savannah Indians of the South Atlantic League at the end of May but returned to the Leafs a few weeks later.
 He asked to be farmed out in July and was sent to the Sunbury Yankees of the Class B Interstate League.

 Basketball career

-Following the 1946 baseball season, Biasatti was invited to the inaugural training camp of the Toronto Huskies in preparation for the first season of the Basketball Association of America, which evolved into the NBA.
+Following the 1946 baseball season, Biasatti was invited to the inaugural training camp of the Toronto Huskies in preparation for the first season of the Basketball Association of America, which evolved into the National Basketball Association.
 He was one of six Canadians invited to camp, and the only one who made the team.
 Former Assumption teammate Gino Sovran would join the Huskies a few weeks into the season, and the two were the only Canadians to ever play for the team.
 Biasatti played six games for the Huskies, including the BAA's first game on November 1, 1946.
 The NBA cites Biasatti as the first international player in league history.
 He was given an outright release by the Huskies in December after telling the team that baseball was his top priority and that he would be attending training camp for the Philadelphia Athletics.
 He was selected by the Boston Celtics in the 1947 BAA draft, but never played for the team.